Ran-Mori/render-code/README.md

-# study-opengl
+# render-code
-a repo for storing the code when studying opengl.
+a repo for storing the code when studying rendering.

 ***